OpenDataforWeb3/Resources/CONTRIBUTING.md

 By default, the wiki allows any github user to read and write.
 We suggest using the wiki for research you want to share with other members.

 ## Make changes in the repository online
-- Find a file that you want to edit and make changes through the github ODC repository web interface.
+Find a file that you want to edit and make changes through the github ODC repository web interface.
 Follow the branch, commit, and pull request recommendations below.

-## Make changes in the repository locally
+## OR Make changes in the repository locally

-1. Clone the repository.
+1. Clone the repository. `NOTE:` If you don't want  to join the discord and be a ODC github organization member, you can still propose changes by forking the repository, making a change on the fork, and submitting the change through a PR.
 - Using GitHub Desktop:
   - [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop) will guide you through setting up Github Desktop.
   - Once Desktop is set up, you can use it to [clone the repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop)!